Get courses worth Rs. 12,000 for FREE! ๐Ÿ”ฅ Only for selected students.

 1. Salaries: TDS applies to salaries paid to employees by their employers.
 Employers must deduct TDS on salaries if the salary amount exceeds the basic exemption limit.

-4. Commission and brokerage: TDS is applicable on commission and brokerage payments made to agents, brokers, and other professionals.
+4.ย Commission and brokerage: TDS is applicable to commission and brokerage payments made to agents, brokers, and other professionals.

-6. Lottery and gambling: TDS is applicable on winnings from lotteries and gambling if the winnings exceed a certain limit.
+6. ย Lottery and gambling: TDS is applicable to winnings from lotteries and gambling if the winnings exceed a certain limit.

 7. Sale of property: TDS is applicable on the sale of immovable property if the sale price exceeds a specified limit.

 It is essential to note that the TDS rates, threshold limits, and compliance requirements may vary depending on the specific provisions.
 Therefore, it is necessary to understand the provisions and their respective TDS applicability to ensure compliance with the law.
 TDS has a significant role in the Indian economy.
-By familiarizing the concepts such as TDS, Income Tax, you have a greater advantage in various industries.
+By familiarizing yourself with concepts such as TDS and Income Tax, you have a greater advantage in various industries.
 Upskilling is significant in securing a career in the accounting sector.
 If you intend to upgrade your knowledge of the Income-tax system and related concepts, Finprov, the ed-tech institute, is there for you.

-At Finprov, you can earn expertise in handling the Income tax system, which comprises the session such as TDS, TDS certificate, TDS on salaries, TDS on other payments etc. The Tally Prime course offered by the institute helps you to handle the TDS on the basis of practical-oriented training based on a real case study.
-Our team provides the best training on various accounting and finance courses such as PGDIFA, PGBAT, CBAT, SAP FICO, MS Excel etc.
+At Finprov, you can earn expertise in handling the Income tax system, which comprises sessions such as TDS, TDS certificate, TDS on salaries, TDS on other payments, etc. The Tally Prime course offered by the institute helps you to handle the TDS on the basis of practical-oriented training based on a real case study.
+Our team provides the best training on various accounting and finance courses such as PGDIFA, PGBAT, CBAT, SAP FICO, MS Excel, etc.ย

 FAQs